kevinyu0506/academic-kickstart/content/project/myInsta.md

 tags = ["other"]

 # Project summary to display on homepage.
-summary = "This application is a client to an unofficial independent Instagram API called instagram4j, allows access to the features that Instagram app provides."
+summary = "This application is a client to an unofficial independent Instagram API called **instagram4j API**, allows access to the features that Instagram app provides."

 # Optional image to display on homepage.
 image_preview = "my_insta.png"